-Meena is a founding member of Driftseed, a 501(c)(3) nonprofit organization that seeks to build a better world for women and girls through education, outreach and documentary film.
+A graduate of the AFI Conservatory and Columbia College Chicago, Meena is also a founding member of Driftseed, a nonprofit empowering women and girls through documentary film.

 Zeiss Conversations with Meena Singh